Estimated reading time: 12 minutes

 Would having any of the above services help parenting become easier?

-I don’t know I’ve never had them and perhaps they might depending on the life I live.
+I don’t know; I’ve never had them, and perhaps they might, depending on my lifestyle.

-Jetting off for work every week is not part of my schedule nor do I have a mansion or massive grounds that need to be looked after.
+Jetting off for work every week is not part of my schedule, nor do I have a mansion or massive grounds that must be looked after.

-This is why I’ve stated on the blog before to never compare what someone else has to what you have because you are only letting yourself down.
-I know someone who just paid off all of his debt and to him that is financial success.
+This is why I’ve stated on the blog before never to compare what someone else has to what you have.

-He may not have a dime in savings but he has no debt and that is his freedom until the next leg of his journey.
+He may not have a dime in savings, but he has no debt, which is his freedom until the next leg of his journey.

 We can’t give up no matter what stage our financial status is in.

-You see, people get so focused on what others have rather than learning the best way to invest in themselves.
+People focus on what others have rather than learning how to invest in themselves.

 You let yourself down when you do this comparing thing that can eat you alive.